 Possibility to have a suggestive search (when a candidate starts typing a combination of letters possible suggestions appear).

 Possibility to get results in the keyword field regardless the language of query

-Other Links stay the same on pages e.g. Log in to candidate profile
+key word and filter search will be combined and keyword search results will be filtered using the filter criteria selected by the user

+Other Links stay the same on pages e.g. Advance Search, Log in, Job Description and action pages opened on click of action buttons will be on same page Brassring page decides the next step for Russian users.
+So for Russia users Log in link will not be provided.
+Advance link for Russia provides only locations in Russia so advance link for Russia users will not be shown

 Need to have job search tool translated for labels and dropdown values in the following languages: